kalyan4176/Mutual-Funds-Recommendation-website/README.md

 2.  **Find Recommendation**: Click "Find suitable Mutual funds", fill out the questionnaire, and get personalized fund suggestions.
 3.  **Calculators**: Use the SIP, SWP, and Real Returns calculators from the navigation menu to plan your investments.

-## Contributing

-1. Fork the repository.
-2. Create your feature branch (`git checkout -b feature/AmazingFeature`).
-3. Commit your changes (`git commit -m 'Add some AmazingFeature'`).
-4. Push to the branch (`git push origin feature/AmazingFeature`).
-5. Open a Pull Request.

 ## License

 This is just a project and not for any commercial use.